 On September 13, 2017, The Financial Express reported, “Thousands of people in capital Dhaka have rallied in protests against the violence like killings and arsons against Rohingya Muslims in the northern Rakhine state of Myanmar.”
 Apart from this, Bangladesh news website Bangla News 24 had also published a report about this demonstration.

-Therefore, a 3-year-old video from Bangladesh was shared online with claims that it was from West Bengal.
-The Kolkata Police had shared a screenshot of Tarek Fatah’s tweet clarifying that it was fake news.
+Therefore, a three-year-old video from Bangladesh was shared online with the false claim that it was from West Bengal.
+Kolkata police had shared a screenshot of Tarek Fatah’s tweet clarifying that it was fake news.
 They also mentioned that they are taking the necessary legal action on the matter.
-A few hours after their tweet, Fatah issued a tweet apologizing for sharing misleading information.
+A few hours after this tweet, Fatah issued a tweet apologising for sharing misleading information.

 — Kolkata Police (@KolkataPolice) August 28, 2020

 Two months later, West Bengal police tweeted that the incident took place in Bangladesh.
 This was after the video was again revived.